ogoguel/cordova-apple-watch-conduit/README.md

 The conduit takes care of setting a reliable tunnel between your application and your extension (whether your application has been launched or not)

+Basic usage : send a command from the extension (on the willActivate) to receive a message from the Application.

 # Setup
 Unfortunately, setting up an Apple Watch project requires quite a few steps